mlloliveira/EdgeRAG/README.md

 - `estimate_gpu_runtime.py`
 - `phase1_config_fix9_v4.json`

-They are preserved for migration and reproducibility, while the stable public-facing paths live under `src/`, `configs/`, and `docs/`.
+They are preserved for migration and reproducibility.

 ## Scope and limitations